-Miscarriage is not something which necessarily means you are incapable of having children, and it is more common than you probably think.
-Most couples who go through a miscarriage are able to go on to have one, two or more children after they have suffered the tragedy of miscarriage.
+Miscarriage is not something that necessarily means you are incapable of having children, and it is more common than you probably think.
+Happily, many couples go on to have one, two or more children after they have suffered the tragedy of miscarriage.

 Are you ready to try again?

 Many couples find that starting to try again for another child is the most positive way to come out of suffering a miscarriage.
-It is important not to use a new pregnancy isn’t a “quick fix” and it may take you longer to heal.
+It is important not to use a new pregnancy as a 'quick fix' and is regarded as preciously as any other.

-It is not at all unusual to have these fears (or even dreams), but being able to voice them to each other (as well as to either friends or to others here on the ThinkBaby forum)will make your experience a much happier future pregnancy
+It is not at all unusual to have these fears (or even dreams), but being able to voice them to each other (as well as to either friends or to will make your experience a much happier future pregnancy.